 I highly recommend using WordPress for your website whether you’re a podcaster, blogger, or anyone else who wants to consistently reach an audience.

-See our recommended WordPress hosting companies – and which ones to avoid!
+See our recommended WordPress hosting companies – along with special offers just for our readers!

 WordPress is great in its stock form, but there are many plugins that add functionality or enhance existing functionality.

 I’ve tried hundreds of different WordPress plugins among many different categories, and this list is personal recommendations on based on what works best, which ones are well supported, and which plugins keep your site running quickly.

 If you’re looking for a WordPress podcast plugin to create an RSS feed or find an embeddable player, just hop down to the “Podcaster Plugins” section.

 - Analytics, SEO, Links & Ads

 These podcasting WordPress plugins will help you get your podcast set up on your WordPress site.

 Seriously Simple Podcasting

 You can manage multiple shows, view stats, configure add-ons for featured guests, transcripts, and more.